ON THIS PAGE: You will learn about the different ways doctors use to treat people with ALL. To see other pages, use the menu.

 If treatment fails

-This diagnosis is stressful because the disease is not curable, and it may be difficult to discuss.
+This diagnosis is stressful because the disease is not curable, and advanced ALL is difficult to discuss.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss .